 The other day I came across a video about the best places to live, work, or retire abroad.
 While this isn’t the first time that I have seen these types of lists or compilations, this video really caught my attention.
 I immediately started to think “is there a such thing?”.

-Afterwards I thought how misleading and misinformed these types of lists can be for the average person who is considering moving abroad.
+Afterwards I thought how misleading and misinformed these types of lists can be for the average person considering moving abroad.
 There are so many factors involved in choosing the right or “best” expat location for each individual.
 What appeals to one person may be the complete opposite for the next person.